-- Crisis Line for Racial Equity Support: Call 503-575-3764 Monday to Friday from 9:00 am to 5:00 pm PST – This service line is dedicated to and staffed by BIPOC, who all possess lived experience of racism that enables them to effectively provide support.
+- Crisis Line for Racial Equity Support: Call 503-575-3764 Monday to Friday from 9:00 am to 5:00 pm PST – For POC by POC, this crisis line is answered by people with real-life experience with racism.

 - Strong Hearts Native Helpline: Chat online daily from 7 a.m. to 10 p.m.
-CT with this safe, anonymous and confidential domestic, dating, and sexual violence helpline for American Indians and Alaska Natives, offering culturally appropriate support and advocacy.
+CT with this domestic violence organization that works to provide support for American Indians who have experienced domestic or sexual violence.
 They also provide a 24/7 helpline at 1-844-762-8483.

-- SAMHSA Treatment Referral Helpline: 1-877-726-4727 Youth can receive general information on mental health, locate treatment services in their area and speak to a live person Monday – Friday from 8 a.m. to 8 p.m.
+- SAMHSA Treatment Referral Helpline: 1-877-726-4727 Call this hotline to receive general information on mental health, find local treatment services, and speak to a live person Monday – Friday from 8 a.m. to 8 p.m.
 EST.